 This was the first large criminal investigation into the facts and circumstances of a major U.S. aircraft disaster.
 The State of Florida decided to join the feds in the prosecution by leveling felony murder and manslaughter charges against SabreTech on the same day that the federal government brought a 24-count indictment stating the charges against SabreTech and three of its employees for conspiring to falsify maintenance records, violating haz-mat regulations and unlawfully placing destructive devices aboard a commercial aircraft.

-The defendants were convicted but the convictions of SabreTech and its employees in the trial court were vacated on appeal.
+The defendants were convicted in a trial but the convictions of SabreTech and its employees in the trial court were vacated on appeal.
 The appellate court said that the repair people made mistakes, but they did not commit crimes.
 Further, the court said that they did not intend to kill the victims of the accident.
 Fortunately, our criminal justice system still requires a specific intent to do harm.
 It was a clear slap in the face of the criminal prosecutors.

 The fear that most in the aviation safety investigation field have is that as time goes on the trend toward criminal investigations in aircraft accidents continues to become a routine part of the process.
-Many feel that this will direct more effort toward the criminal investigation of the accident rather than finding the probable cause of the accident.
+Many feel that this will direct more effort toward the criminal investigation of the accident rather than finding of the probable cause of the accident.

 The U.S. Attorney in Florida, after the Valujet case, stated that criminal prosecution of aviation professionals after an accident would be a top priority of his administration.
 We can only wonder where he is on the subject today?